How handles your data

 - Writing the raw data and index files to disk, where post-indexing compression occurs.

 The distinction between parsing and indexing pipelines matters mainly for forwarders.
 Heavy forwarders can parse data locally and then forward the parsed data on to receiving indexers, where the final indexing occurs.
 Universal forwarders offer minimal parsing in specific cases such as handling structured data files.
 Additional parsing occurs on the receiving indexer.

-Enhance and refine events
+Enhance and refine events with knowledge objects

 After the data has been transformed into events, you can make the events more useful by associating them with knowledge objects, such as event types, field extractions, and reports.
-For information about managing Splunk knowledge, see the Knowledge Manager manual, starting with "What is Splunk knowledge?".
+For information about managing Splunk software knowledge, see the Knowledge Manager Manual, starting with What is Splunk knowledge?.